dennisnordberg/julia-school/content/julia/dataframes.md

 The first dataframes-specific thing we need to is to install the DataFrames package.
 This is a one-time task.

-The easiest way to do this is to type the `]` (right square bracket, located above the return/Enter key on your keyboard) into the Julia terminal.
+The easiest way to do this is to input `]` (right square bracket, located above the return/Enter key on your keyboard) into the Julia terminal.

 This changes the `julia>` prompt we saw above into one that says:

 <code class="julia-pkg">pkg></code>

-This prompt will be blue in colour.
+This prompt will be blue / purple in colour.

 This means we are now in Julia's package manager (hence the abbreviation <code class="julia-pkg">pkg</code>
 ).
 We can install packages with a lot less typing in here (compared to at the green `julia>` prompt).